HupaBaha21/HydraulicEngines/README.md

 ## to do list
 + hidden instead of ngif at model viewing component
-+ fix light
 + refresh button near list button
 + HPU part list
 + change font on title
-- myidf enter at start ("hello nam!")
++ myidf enter at start ("hello nam!")
++ insert examples of the icons in the explanation "details"
+- fix light
 - fix hpu + ttu outer model, probably hirarchy problems
 - change title of url in azure
 - instead of arrow icon, menu (three lines) instead.
-- insert examples of the icons in the explanation "details"
 - check each item and see it's all working